Anon-Planet/thgtoa/guide.md

 Hopefully, these bridges should be enough to get you connected even in a hostile environment.

-If not, consider [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option]
+If not, consider [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option:]

-# Appendix Y: Installing and using desktop Tor Browser
+# Appendix Y: Installing and using desktop Tor Browser:

-## Installation:
+## Installation of Tor Browser:

 This is valid for Windows, Linux, and macOS.